-Dr. Art Kellermann, senior vice president for health sciences and CEO VCU Health, provided provide an update on MCV Campus academic leadership and transformative experiences in health programs.
+Dr. Art Kellermann, senior vice president for health sciences and CEO VCU Health, provided an update on faculty performance and accountability in the health sciences and its alignment with the research strategic plan and with the university's mission to the Commonwealth.
 A copy of Dr. Kellerman's update presentation is attached hereto as Attachment C and is made a part hereof.

-Dr. Sriram Rao, vice president for research and innovation, provided a briefing on the One VCU Research Enterprise, covering numbers of interest and importance including: sponsored funding YTD trends, NSF ranking and comparisons to peer institutions; progress of the One VCU Research Strategic Priorities Plan and its current funding approaches; and technology commercialization benchmarking and current/future global outreach and applications.
+Dr. Sriram Rao provided a report on VCU's Research Enterprise that covers an update on technology commercialization including benchmarking (state and nationally) and current/future impact and its applications.
 A copy of Dr. Rao's presentation is attached hereto as Attachment D and is made a part hereof.